object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

     Out[6]: 7

 This time the visitor :func:`sums <sum>` the results from its children, and adds one for itself.

 What about preorder traversal?
 This time we need a little more code (not much) as :numref:`preorder_recursive` shows.
+This time, we call :func:`fn` on the current tree node first, and then pass this result through as we recursively call :func:`previsitor` on the child nodes.

+.. raw:: latex

+    \clearpage

 .. _preorder_recursive: